Can You Keep A Tortoise In A Fish Tank? A Complete Guide

 We provide some guidelines for keeping your pet healthy and happy while living in a home that doesn’t meet what’s considered standard requirements for their species.

+No, tortoises should not live in an aquarium.
 Tortoises can’t breathe well in an aquarium and they don’t have enough space to walk around.
 It is stressful for tortoises to live in tanks because they can see through the glass and feel trapped.

-Whether other species do, too, remains unknown.
-One thing’s clear, though.
-You definitely don’t want to get between this animal and the nearest river or lake!
+Whether other species do too remains unknown.
+One thing’s clear though; you definitely don’t want to get between this animal and the nearest river or lake!

 They are also fast swimmers when in water, with reports of these animals reaching speeds of 10 km/h.